 Where to eat and drink at the Pyramids

-So technically there’s not really any place to eat or drink in the Pyramid Complex once you enter past the gates except for 9 Pyramids Lounge or Khufu's Restaurant, but usually that needs a reservation in advance unless you’re very lucky.
+There are limited places to eat or drink in the Pyramid Complex once you enter past the gates except for these restaurants: 9 Pyramids Lounge, Khufu's, Khufu's Bistro and Ladurée, but usually they need a reservation in advance unless you’re very lucky.
+Alternatively you can grab a coffee or soft drink (and view!) at one of the two coffeeshops.

-9 Pyramids Lounge is a casual breakfast and lunch spot, serving up standard Egyptian and international fare.
+9 Pyramids Lounge: a casual breakfast and lunch spot, serving up standard Egyptian and international fare.
 Alcohol is not served there.
 They take walk-ins if there's availability, but it's safer to reserve (reservations details are here on their FB page).

-Important note: both these restaurants have insanely awesome pyramid views, but close by 5 pm, due to the Giza Pyramid Complex closing by sunset.
+Important note: these restaurants and coffeeshops have insanely awesome pyramid views, but close by 5 pm, due to the Giza Pyramid Complex closing by sunset.

 Besides the restaurants, dotted around the plateau you’ll find vendors selling overpriced drinks and snacks, so bring your own, especially if you’re going to be drinking a lot of water.